mvolkmann/blog/src/tailwind.md

   a `class` attribute with a long value.
   This makes it more difficult to understand the nested structure of the elements at a glance.
+  The VS Code extension "Tailwind Fold" addresses this by automatically folding long `class` attribute values (and `className` property values in React).

 - **Inability to override**
   When Tailwind classes are used in components of frameworks